Last updated on May 23rd, 2023 at 06:43 am

-Your tank sensors should be cleaned regularly in order to prevent inaccurate readings or unnecessary buildup.
-Regular draining and performing treatment of your black water tank usually gets your sensors cleaned too, but you may need to treat them separately from time to time.
+Your tank sensors should be cleaned regularly to prevent inaccurate readings or unnecessary buildup.
+Regular draining and performing treatment on your black water tank will usually get your sensors cleaned too, but you may need to treat them separately from time to time.

 RV tank sensor cleaners are fairly straightforward- as with all cleaning products, it is important to follow the instructions from the manufacturer.
 But what else should you consider?

-Since we have already gone over the different types of cleaner, you may already have a favorite style in mind.
-Choosing from powder, liquid, or capsule treatments can be tricky, but they each have their own benefits and negatives.
+Since we have already gone over the different types of cleaners, you may already have a favorite style in mind.
+Choosing between powder, liquid, or capsule treatments can be tricky, but they each have their own benefits and negatives.